Once a form has been created you can adjust its settings within the form builder, including the:

 Allow copy to clipboard

-If set to Yes it allows users to copy all the data that has been entered into a record and pasted into a new record for the same form.
-This new record can be for the same athlete or a different one.
-When this is enabled, three new buttons will appear at the top of the form during data entry:
+If set to Yes, this allows people using Smartabase Online to copy the data that has been entered into a record and paste it into a new record for the same form.
+This new record can be for the same person or a different one.
+People can also copy data from a locked record to the clipboard.
+When Allow copy to clipboard is enabled, three new buttons will appear at the top of the form during data entry:

-- Copy to clipboard: this allows a user to paste the information stored in the clipboard multiple times.
-The data remains stored until a new record is copied or Clear data is clicked.
+- Copy to clipboard: allows people to paste the information stored in the clipboard multiple times.
+The data remains stored until a new record is copied or the browser window is refreshed or closed.

 - Copy for next entry: this auto fills the next entry, but once it has auto filled the form the clipboard is emptied and it cannot be used again.